grammyjs/website/site/docs/hosting/firebase.md

 > It's important to note that only the Node.js versions 14, 16, and 18 are currently supported by Firebase Functions.
 > For more on the supported Node.js versions, refer to [here](https://firebase.google.com/docs/functions/manage-functions#set_nodejs_version).

-Once you have Node.js and NPM installed, install Firebase CLI globally:
+Once you have Node.js and npm installed, install Firebase CLI globally:

 ```sh
 npm install -g firebase-tools